 when an employee gives written consent to the release of his or her records, which specifies the records to be released and to whom they are to be released;

-pursuant to a subpoena or court order; or
+pursuant to a subpoena or court order;

-when the board has determined and the superintendent has documented that the release or inspection of information is essential to maintaining the integrity of the board or the quality of services provided by the board.
+when the board has determined and the superintendent has documented that the release or inspection of information is essential to maintaining the integrity of the board or the quality of services provided by the board; or

+the superintendent or designee determines that disclosure to a court of law, or a state or federal administrative agency having a quasi-judicial function, is necessary to adequately defend against a claim filed by a current or former employee against the board or a school official or employee for any alleged act or omission arising during the course and scope of his or her official duties or employment.
+Such disclosures will be limited to those confidential portions of the personnel file of the employee who filed the claim and only to the extent necessary for the defense of the board.

 Each request for consent to release records must be handled separately.